BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - **Claim the Throne** `PASSIVE`

-If the enemy General is removed as a casualty whilst within 6" of Freca, then for the duration of the battle, friendly Dunland models treat Freca as a [banner][Banner] with range 6".
+If the enemy General is removed as a casualty whilst within 6" of Freca, then for the duration of the battle friendly Dunland models treat Freca as a [banner][Banner] with a range of 6".

 </div>